upenn-libraries/Accessibility/contribute/hackathon_todos.md

   * ~~Instructions on installation and usage~~ FIRST PASS DONE
   * ~~Recommendations on which software to use, which is free, etc.~~ FIRST PASS DONE
 * ~~Advanced front-end topics~~ - FIRST PASS DONE
+* Workflow & Project Management:
+  * ~~Time estimates for accessibile development~~ First draft added; could use elaboration
+    * Add a list of common red flags and examples of estimated time for different components of that red flag (testing, looking up solutions, rebuilding, etc).
+Illustrate the various ways a11y changes can be either really quick, or potentially time consuming.
+    * Find some general tips online for making good time estimates.
+For example, a common rule is "take your original estimate, and double it."
+  * ~~Code review & Continuous Integration~~ First draft added; could use elaboration